 So now that we know both combust the herbs in the same manner, it is important to next look at the size of the heating chamber so the consumer can then determine the amount of dry herbs that are able to be put into their respective heating chambers.

 The Micro features a screw-in style heating chamber that can be swapped out for one that heats waxes and concentrates (more on that later.)
 While its portability and ubiquity are awesome, the Micro’s heating chamber is nonetheless noticeably smaller than that of the AGO Vape.
 This means that the AGO Vaporizer Pen is able to vape a greater amount of dry herbs, which means it is able to last longer without needing to swap in some fresh herbs.
-Additionally, the AGO Vaporizer can also swap out the coil for dry herbs for a wick-coil for wax.
+Additionally, the AGO Vaporizer can also swap out the coil for dry herbs for a wick-coil for a wax pen.

 Though the two vapes have identical heating elements and thus have similar ways of producing smoke, the sizes of their respective convection ovens makes the AGO G5 the better bet in this regard.
 It can fit about twice as much herb as the Micro vape.